kubapoke/brainfsck-interpreter/README.txt

 -i <max number of instructions> - Limits or increases maximum number of instructions which can be contained in the .bf file (2^15 by default)

--c <max number of cells> - Limits or increases maximum number of workable cells
+-c <max number of cells> - Limits or increases maximum number of workable cells (2^15 by default)

 -v - The interpreter enters verbose mode, in which it displays current position in instruction and working arrays.
 Doesn't work great if either is too large